uw-astro-480/uw-astro-480.github.io/docs/arcsat/observing.md

 ### Communication with the 3.5m observers

 You must _always_ keep an eye on the TUI chat window.
 The 3.5m observing specialist will communicate with you through TUI and may require that you close the dome or stop observing at any time if the weather conditions change. **If you are requested to stop observing you must do so immediately**.

+### End of the night

-At the end of the night, once you have parked the telescope and closed the dome, let the 3.5m observers know and wait until they confirm that everything is OK, at which point you disconnect.
+At the end of the night, once you have parked the telescope and closed the dome (see the section in the user manual and follow all the steps), let the 3.5m observers know and wait until they confirm that everything is OK, at which point you disconnect.